lehecht/k-mer-Dash/README.md

 RNA-Structure Heatmap:
 Arbitrary RNA-Structure based on alphabet of element-string.
 For example if alphabet contains no "i" or "I" (internal-loops), no internal-loops are visualized.
 For heatmap highlighting k-mer frequency is used.
+Only first occurrence of k-mer in RNA-Structure is highlighted.
 K-mer frequencies of element-sequences can be normalized by using 'extended options'-button.
 #### Settings
 **Menu:**